Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Introduction

 \section{Introduction}

-Let $\Gamma$ be a geometrically finite non-Euclidean crystallographic group (NEC group), i.e. a discrete subgroup of $\PGL_2(\RR)$ with a finite sided fundamental domain for the action of $\Gamma$ on the hyperbolic plane $\HH^2$.
+Let $\Gamma$ be a geometrically finite non-Euclidean crystallographic group (NEC group), i.e. a discrete subgroup of $\PGL_2(\RR)$ with a finite sided fundamental domain for the action of $\Gamma$ on the hyperbolic plane $\RH^2$.
 Throughout we let $\Lambda(\Gamma)$ denote the \emph{limit set} of $\Gamma$.
 In this paper, we will calculate the cohomology of $\Gamma$.
 In the case where $\Gamma$ is a Fuchsian group, i.e. $\Gamma$ is contained in $\PSL_2(\RR)$, we will also calculate the cohomology ring.
-Our proof will involve finding a suitable fundamental domain for the action of the group in $\HH^2\cup \Lambda(\Gamma)$ and then applying the following $\Gamma$ equivariant spectral sequence.
+Our proof will involve finding a suitable fundamental domain for the action of the group on $\RH^2\cup \Lambda(\Gamma)$ and then applying a Cartan-Leray type spectral sequence.